The University of Leeds Postgraduate Research Student Lifecycle

-- Completed Supervision Log (DOC 25KB)
+- Completed Supervision Log (on e:vision)

 Review meetings are chaired by an independent assessor who is an academic, from a cognate discipline but outside the supervision team.
-The student, main supervisor (and co-supervisors if available) attend the meeting.
+The PGR, main supervisor (and co-supervisors if available) attend the meeting.
 Please find the Progress and Monitoring forms on the Document Directory.

 Processing Review forms